ImrulKayes/blogXY/README.md

 # blogXY
-A machine learning production system to identify gender from bloggers online activity
+A machine learning production system to identify gender from bloggers' online activity